 Skipper

-ALTERNATIVE NAME: Penguin swim.
+ALTERNATE NAME: Penguin swim

-EXECUTION: You make your way through the water by keeping your elbows against the side of your body.
+EXECUTION: Make your way through the water by keeping your elbows against the side of your body.
 The forward-driving force of your arms is limited to what your forearms and hands are able to muster.
-Your posture, all the way from the position of your head, is important when trying to imitate the streamlined body of a penguin.
+Your posture, starting with the position of your head, is important when trying to imitate the streamlined body of a penguin.

-OBJECTIVE: To find the best posture possible and to use your torso rotation in an optimal way.
+OBJECTIVE: To find the best posture possible and to optimally use your torso rotation.

 Background: Penguins are fast swimmers and this is a good attempt to try out their movement patterns.